 "Your music is like medicine" -listener of Uliya

-I'm influenced by wonders like heavy rain, tree canopies, humid air, cool mist, rolling hills towering sand dunes, wide open fields, deep bodies of water; colors like “cobalt blue” and “yellow ocher”; and worlds and landscapes conjured.
+I'm influenced by wonders like heavy rain, tree canopies, humid air, cool mist, rolling hills towering sand dunes, wide open fields, deep bodies of water; colors like “cobalt blue” and “yellow ocher”; worlds and landscapes conjured; my healing journey; and my artistic and musical comrades.

 "An earth angel" / "grounded fairy-like presence" -listeners of Uliya